EricW87/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+Class components let you manipulate hooks at different points in their life cycle more explicitly, for example using componentDidMount().
+It also keeps state all in one place.

-- [ ] Name three lifecycle methods and their purposes.
+- [ ] Name three lifecycle methods and their purposes. componentDidMount updates state when the component mounts, componentUpdate is called when state changes, & componentwillupmount when the component unmounts.

 - [ ] What is the purpose of a custom hook?
+It lets you do more stuff "behind the scenes" when you want to use a hook, like storing stuff in localStorage, or creating methods associated with the hook. .
+More importantly, it lets you reuse hooks.

 - [ ] Why is it important to test our apps?
+There may be inputs you don't think of on your own so it's important to test it.
+It's easy to overlook potential problems if you don't search for them.

 ## Project Set Up